dotnet/docs-aspire/docs/logging/seq-component.md

                        .WithReference(seq);
 ```

-In the _Program.cs_ file of `MyService`, logging and tracing to Seq can be configured with:
+In the _Program.cs_ file of the **MyService** project, configure logging and tracing to Seq using the following code:

 ```csharp
 builder.AddSeqEndpoint("seq");